-Surrey's landscape is dominated in the north by the ever-encroaching borders of London so much so that 20% of the old vice county of Surrey is now taken by Suburbia.
+Surrey's landscape is dominated in the north by the ever-encroaching borders of London so much so that 20% of the old vice county of Surrey is now Suburbia.
 Yet amongst so much concrete many top birding spots can still be found mostly connected with the Water Industry - notably the reservoirs that straddle both sides of the Thames and the sewage farms such as Beddington.
-Away from city life the chalk North Downs cut Surrey in two as they run east west through the centre of the county with the highest point being found at Leith Hill (not part of the Downs itself); where the top of the tower is at 1000ft above sea level.
-Here the usually woodland species may be found, however the increased numbers of day trippers from London have, amongst other factors, brought about the decline of species such as Nightingale.
+Away from city life the chalk North Downs are usually wooded so woodland species may be found, however the increased numbers of day trippers from London have, amongst other factors, brought about the decline of species such as Nightingale.

-Along the western edge of the county many areas of heath land can be found most notably in the Frensham and Thursley area.
+Along the western edge of the county are the many areas of heathland, most notably in the Frensham and Thursley area.
 Thursley also includes a large area of natural bog.
 Surrey, being a land-locked county, lacks the large variety of species that may be found in more coastal counties.
 This brings its own challenges and rewards, for the finding of passage migrants such as Wheatear and Yellow Wagtail can be as exciting as finding Red-backed Shrike or Wryneck at better coastal sites.